ItsMeWithTheFace/linux-process-runner/plan/DESIGN_DOC.md

 Users will be able to start a single job by providing a command and arguments in a request.
 The command will be run as a new process as `root` (or whichever user the server is started as).
 To start multiple jobs, the user will need to make multiple independent requests.
+Job metadata will be stored in-memory as a mapping of the Job ID to JobInfo and `Cmd` (i.e., the Command struct from `os/exec`).

 When a job starts, its output will be appended to a file under `/var/log/linux-process-runner/<job_id>.log`.
 Users looking to stream the output of a job will be met with the output of this log file